 Some patients have a higher risk of complication.
 If you’re a smoker, diabetic or malnourished, you have a higher risk of complications with tummy tuck surgery.
 These include breathing problems, reactions to medicines, infection, blood clots and bleeding.

 But, according to Wong, tummy tucks are safer than ever, thanks to new techniques in muscle reconstruction and postsurgical care.

 “We are trying to limit or eliminate the use of drains after surgery, and new pain catheters can be inserted right at the muscle to significantly reduce pain, which decreases dependence on pain medications,” Wong explains.
 “It’s usually not the surgery that causes complications; it’s the anesthesia, and that is also improving.”

 What to expect

-You will also have a large scar.
-“The biggest misconception is that you won’t have a scar,” Dr. Wong said.
-In reality, the scar stretches from hip to hip, but “it is well-hidden in the bikini line.
-There is also a tiny scar around your belly button,” he said.
+You will also have a large scar that stretches from hip to hip.
+“The biggest misconception is that you won’t have a scar,” Wong says.
+However, the scar is generally “well-hidden in the bikini line,” he adds.
 Over time your scar will become flatter and lighter in color.
+“There is also a tiny scar around your belly button,” he explains.

-By Heidi Tyline King
+by Heidi Tyline King

 Looking for a board-certified plastic surgeon that can advise you on your tummy tuck?
-If you are local to Southern California, schedule an appointment with one of the experts at Keck Medicine of USC by calling (800) USC-CARE (800-872-2273) or visiting www.keckmedicine.org/request-an-appointment.
+If you are local to Southern California, schedule an appointment with one of the experts at Keck Medicine of USC by calling (800) USC-CARE (800-872-2273) or visiting wwkeckmedicine.wpengine.com/request-an-appointment.